Hyperion-BT/helios-book/src/chapter_2/02_Validator_Scripts.md

 In the last chapter we learnt that validators are functions that return a boolean (`true`  or `false`) when validating a transaction.
 In Helios validators are functions that take three arguments:

-- The Redeemer: A piece of data attached to the transaction.
+- **The Redeemer**: A piece of data attached to the transaction.
-- The Datum: Data stored onchain linked to the UTXO.
+- **The Datum**: Data stored onchain linked to the UTXO.
-- The ScriptContext: This is huge struct that holds data about the transaction spending the UTXO.
+- **The ScriptContext**: This is huge struct that holds data about the transaction spending the UTXO.

 The Redeemer and the Datum are user-defined but the `ScriptContext` struct is the same across all validators.